-Instead of a traditional Black Friday sale, Tailgate will be having an anti-sale.
-Rather than dropping prices, we will be donating 10% of all sales from November 27-30, 2020 (online and in-store) to Kidsport Okotoks.
+Instead of a traditional Black Friday sale, Tailgate has an annual anti-sale.
+Rather than dropping prices, we will be donating 10% of all sales from November 26-29, 2021 (online and in-store) to Kidsport Okotoks.

 Supporting Kidsport Okotoks means we will be helping kids right here in OUR community, the town of Okotoks.
 And given the current circumstances, there may be more help needed than ever when kids finally return to sport.
 I believe finances should never be a barrier to keep kids from participating in sport.